shingetsu-gou/shingetsu-gou/README.md

 3. Gou can try to open port by uPnP and NAT-PMP.
 You can enable this function by setting enable_nat:true in [Gateway]  in saku.ini, which is false by default, but is true in attached saku.ini in binary.
 4. URL for 2ch interface /2ch_hoehoe/subject.txt in saku is /2ch/hoehoe/subject.txt in Gou.
 5. files in template directory are not compatible with Gou and Saku.
 The default template directory name in Gou is "gou_template/".
-6. Duplicate files are not used. i.e. files below are not used in Gou.
-If you want to use saku after using Gou to same cache files, you must run gou command once with --sakurifice option before using skau to complement some indispensable files.
-	* in cache directory
-		* body directory
-		* attach directory
-		* count.stat
-		* dat.stat
-		* size.stat
-		* stamp.stat
-		* validstamp.stat
-		* velocity.stat
-	* in run directory
-		* client.txt
-		* node.txt
-		* search.txt
-		* tag.txt
-		* update.txt
 7. dnsname in config.py is same as server_name in saku.ini in Gou.
 8. Gou has moonlight-like function (I believe), _heavymoon_.
 Add [Gateway] moonlight:true in saku.ini if you want to use.
 THIS FUNCTION IS NOT RECOMMENDED because of _heavy_ network load.
 9. Contents of some links are embed into the thread.
 If you don't like it you can disable by [Gateway] enable_embed:false.